spinframework/spin/README.md

 We are delighted that you are interested in making Spin better!
 Thank you!

 Each Monday at 2:30pm UTC (odd weeks) and 9:00pm UTC (even weeks), we meet to discuss Spin issues, roadmap, and ideas in our Spin Project Meetings.
-Link to the meeting using [Zoom](https://zoom-lfx.platform.linuxfoundation.org/meeting/98823319415?password=d1219bc6-5b45-4bf3-8d6c-a885b0e2537b)
+Link to the meeting can be found in the Spin Project Meeting agenda below.

 The [Spin Project Meeting agenda](https://docs.google.com/document/d/1EG392gb8Eg-1ZEPDy18pgFZvMMrdAEybpCSufFXoe00/edit?usp=sharing) is a public document.
 The document contains a rolling agenda with the date and time of each meeting, the Zoom link, and topics of discussion for the day.
 You will also find the meeting minutes for each meeting and the link to the recording.
 If you have something you would like to demo or discuss at the project meeting, we encourage you to add it to the agenda.